The Wudder Summer Sandlot Special: Young Bambino in "Little League, Big Ego"

 Hempfield, NJ had been hotter than a four-alarm blaze all week.

-Maybe one or at most two steps above going to Hell wearing Gasoline Drawers.
+Maybe one or two steps removed from going to Hell wearing Gasoline Drawers.

 This heat was particularly stifling if you happened to be wearing nylon/acrylic baseball pants, high tube socks with stirrups over those and also needed to wear a t-shirt underneath your uniform top in order to prevent chafing from the Little League Baseball uniform’s cheap, unforgiving and coarse material.